ernbilen/Data400_Spring23/README.md

 	* Collaboration tools for writing code using [Git](https://git-scm.com/) and [GitHub.com](https://github.com/).
 * You will get prepared for the job market in data analytics:
 	* You will have a well prepared application package prepared including a clean resume, data/projects repo showcasing your skills
-	* Gain interview skills, revisit technical concepts you have learned in your previous data analytics courses
+	* Revisit technical concepts you have learned in your previous data analytics courses

 ## Grades ##